 - If your spouse is here under a temporary (one year or less) contract, it’s going to present some issues.
 At best, you can assure an employer that you can work for them until the end of your spouse’s contract.
 And then every two years, when you have to leave the country for the contract break, you’re having to take significant time off from work.

 - As a CDL spouse, your entitlement to work only goes as far as your spouse has a contract.
 As soon as their contract is up, you are no longer allowed to work in Switzerland.

 The process requires that you apply for a Permit Ci, which you can learn more about here, here, and even more here, though in French.
 Once you have a job offer, you turn in your CDL and request a Permit Ci.
-My understanding is that the process generally takes a few weeks.
+Receipt of the permit takes 6-8 weeks.
 As part of that process, you must submit the attestation that you have a right to work here, so you might as well request it as soon as you begin a job search.
 You’ll get the attestation back by mail in just a few days.

 If you’re interested in short- to long-term volunteer opportunities, in the Geneva area, check out CAGI’s NGO Job, Internship, and Volunteer listing.
 You can also sign up to receive a weekly e-mail alert with new postings.

 Note: if you have a CDL, you are not entitled to do volunteer work in Switzerland.
-I’ve even seen the example that if you start taking care of a sick neighbor, you are required to get a Permit Ci.
-I could be wrong, but I think this really only kicks in when you’re volunteering for more than 10 hours per week.
+I’ve even seen the example that if you start taking care of a sick neighbor, you are required to get a Permit Ci if it’s taking more than 10 hours per week.